 This one of the most popular mushrooms that are harvested on the coast, there is a large commercial harvest here, the mushrooms are shipped fresh to Europe where they sell for a premium price.

 We harvest them early in the fall and then dehydrate them, store in bags and freeze.
-Then we can eat them year round.
-Nothing like making a spaghetti in the winter with a healthy helping of wild chanterelles in it.
-Of coarse, fresh chanterelles fried in butter with a bit of salt, pepper and garlic powder is a pretty nice side dish to a juicy steak and baked potato dinner.
+Then we can eat them year-round.
+Nothing like making spaghetti in the winter with a healthy helping of wild chanterelles in it.
+Of course, fresh chanterelles fried in butter with a bit of salt, pepper and garlic powder is a pretty nice side dish to a juicy steak and baked potato dinner.